richarddengli/Physical-Control-of-Qubits/README.md

 # Physical-Control-of-Qubits

-Contains my notes on Physical Control of Qubits.
+Contains my notes on the physical control of qubits (pdf).
-Also contains jupyter notebook project examining CORPSE pulse sequence to reduce off-resonant errors, and the corresponding pdf file.
+Also contains interactive jupyter notebook project examining CORPSE pulse sequence to reduce off-resonant errors (ipynb), and the corresponding pdf file (pdf).

 All works are still in progress and will be regularly updated.